linux-system-roles/network/README.md

 Variables
 ---------

-The role is configured via the `network` dictionary variable per host.
+The role is configured via variables with a `network_` name prefix.
-The connection profiles are configured as `network.connections`, which is a list of dictionaries that have a `name`.
+The connection profiles are configured as `network_connections`, which is a list of dictionaries that have a `name`.

 ### `name`